tribixbite/awesome/README.md

 ## TypeScript

+*   [kiliman/remix-params-helper](https://github.com/kiliman/remix-params-helper) - This package makes it simple to use Zod with standard URLSearchParams and FormData which are typically used in Remix apps.
 *   [vitest-dev/vitest](https://github.com/vitest-dev/vitest) - A Vite-native test framework.
 It's fast!
 *   [astahmer/openapi-zod-client](https://github.com/astahmer/openapi-zod-client) - Generate a zodios (typescript http client with zod validation) from an OpenAPI spec (json/yaml)
 *   [millsp/ts-toolbelt](https://github.com/millsp/ts-toolbelt) - 👷 TypeScript's largest type utility library